kath-a-rine/data-structures-and-algorithms/javascript/stacks-and-queues/README.md

     - Arguments: none
     - Extracts a value from the PseudoQueue, using a first-in, first-out approach.

+### Animal Shelter

+- Create a class called AnimalShelter which holds only dogs and cats.
+- The shelter operates using a first-in, first-out approach.
+- Implement the following methods:
+  - enqueue
+    -Arguments: animal - animal can be either a dog or a cat object.
+  - dequeue
+    - Arguments: pref - pref can be either "dog" or "cat"
+    - Return: either a dog or a cat, based on preference. - If pref is not "dog" or "cat" then return null.

 ## Approach & Efficiency

 CC10: for this code challenge I reviewed the reading and referred to the demo code from lecture.
 I started with writing my tests first.